karthikkallam/Internship-Tracker/README.md

 Hit http://localhost:5173 and http://localhost:8000 like normal.
 The frontend points to the local backend out of the box.

 ## Where the data comes from
-We only touch the public career-site APIs (Greenhouse, Lever, Ashby, SmartRecruiters, Recruitee).
-Big names on Workday/Taleo/etc. don’t expose anonymous JSON feeds, so they’ll only appear if we add a compliant connector (PRs welcome!).
+The site only touches the public career-site APIs (Greenhouse, Lever, Ashby, SmartRecruiters, Recruitee).
+Big names on Workday/Taleo/etc. don’t expose anonymous JSON feeds, so they’ll only appear if we add a compliant connector.
 If a company edits a posting, the timestamp will jump—no way around that unless the provider sends historical metadata.

-## FAQ (well, the texts my friends send)
-**“It says an internship dropped 5 hours ago, but I saw it yesterday.”** The ATS bumped `updated_at` because someone edited the posting.
-We store the freshest timestamp available.

-**“How do I watch only ML internships?”** Search/filter UI is on the roadmap.
-For now hack it client-side by filtering `title`/`source` in `frontend/src/App.tsx` or add backend filters before `results.append(...)`.

-**“Can I contribute?”** Absolutely.
-Ideas that would help everyone:
-- Add another ATS connector without breaking ToS.
-- Improve location parsing or remote heuristics.
-- Add keyword filters / search / Slack alerts.
-- Build a timeline view (first seen vs last updated).

 ## Quick roadmap ideas
-- Slack/Discord bot for “OMG internship just dropped” alerts.
+- Slack/Discord bot for “internship just dropped” alerts.
 - UI filters by company, role, tech stack.
 - CSV/RSS export for the spreadsheet crowd.
 - Optional caching or asynchronous workers so 300+ boards don’t hammer your Wi‑Fi.

-## Finals week pep talk
-College recruiting is chaos, but you’ve got this.
-This tracker won’t write cover letters for you, but it will make sure you don’t miss the drop.
-Good luck, hydrate, and may your OA cooldown be short.